lucien-bao/SpartanChess/readme.md

 * Hoplites may promote on their 8th rank.
   * If one of the Kings has already been taken, they may promote to a King.
 Otherwise they may not promote to a King.
   * Any of the other pieces can always be promoted to.
+* Persians can castle but there is no en passant.
+Spartan kings cannot castle.
 * Algebraic notation uses these letters for the Spartan pieces:
   * G General
   * W Warlord